 “Cypress” included all the actors from my other films (Del Rivers – from all my prior films, Craig Watkins – from “Erin Go Braughless”, and James Greco from “Cotton No More”), as well as additional actors.
 It would be the last film I’d make with a home video camera.
 I couldn’t see editing something for months when the quality of the video image was lacking to begin with.

 “Cypress” is a mess, with unwanted wind and traffic noise in parts (I didn’t have a mic with a windscreen at the time), and crooked images due to a sub-par tripod without a level, and a missing line of dialogue that makes one conversation a little senseless, but I also believe the film contains about 20 – 30% of one of the great films of our times.
-It’s a comedy, but it’s also about an America in decline, and a longing for the simple black and whites of our youth.
+It’s a comedy, but it’s also about an America in decline, and a longing for the simple black and whites of youth.
 Maybe one day I’ll remake it the right way.
-I outlined this one, with Rich scripting.
-Here is "Cypress Springs" in five parts: part 1, part 2, part 3, part 4, part 5.
+I outlined this one, with The Vice Admiral scripting.

 A scene from "Cypress Springs" with an audience reacting to it can be found in an overview of films #5 thru #8.

 “The Blind Neighbor” (7 minutes, 2011) has funny history.
 It was actually filmed years earlier by a film student (Jamie Bulmahn) who had a decent camera.
-I edited and co-directed, and came up with the initial concept, with Rich scripting.
-In terms of image quality, it was the best thing I’d released, but in terms of script, it was written in the "Cotton No More" era, more or less.
+I edited and co-directed, and came up with the initial concept, with The Vice Admiral scripting.
+In terms of image quality, it was the best thing I’d released up to that time, but in terms of script, it was written in the "Cotton No More" era, more or less.
 I got around to editing it following “Cypress”, and so it was released after “Cypress”.
 It debuted on July 25th, 2011, at Rochester's Little Theater's “Emerging Filmmakers Series”.
-I deleted a line from it I thought might hurt its chances of being shown at The Little.
-There is also a version of this film online that includes audio of an audience reacting to it in Sodock, New York, at my first film retrospective.

 “Sandwich” (5 minutes, 2012) -- When "The Blind Neighbor” played at a local movie theater, one of the audience members said he’d like to see a sequel.
 That’s all the encouragement I need apparently.
 I was walking in a forested area called Corbett’s Glen and had an idea about being pursued by a wild animal in that setting.
 I then thought about placing the two characters from "The Blind Neighbor" in that situation.
 The film was shot very quickly.
 The first day we tried to film we were rained out basically, so we tried once more on another day – when the rain seemed about to pour any second.
 We rushed through our takes as quickly as possible.
 The film isn’t what you’d call a step beyond “The Blind Neighbor", but is a pretty respectable sequel.
 WLGZ deejay Chuck McCoy buoys both films with his comic delivery.